Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

   * Those that take the role of requester in the context of NATS, these are microservices that contain use cases, being these the following ones:

+    * *dispatch-portal-backend*

+    * *grafana* component, from *metrics-prometheus* microservice

+    * *last-contact-report*

     * *service-affecting-monitor*

     * *service-outage-monitor*

     * *sites-monitor*

-    * *last-contact-report*
+    * *tnba-monitor*

+> All microservices that communicate with NATS can also communicate with the Redis cluster.
+This is needed to bypass the limit size that NATS enforces for all the messages it receives (1MB).

 * Microservices that doesn't communicate with NATS

+  * *dispatch-portal-frontend*

-  * *metrics-prometheus*
+  * *prometheus* and *thanos* components, from *metrics-prometheus* microservice

   * *Redis cluster* (Docker container in local/ElastiCache Redis Cluster in AWS)

 ### Connection between microservices

-The services that are part of the previously explained architecture are related to each other, in the following [diagram](https://www.draw.io/#G1KbDy9gSMOmwVC0fWnqmeHxupclXEfYl_) it's possible see the relationships between them.
+The services that are part of the previously explained architecture are related to each other, in the following [diagram](https://www.draw.io/#G1npbFKJq-cODHY5WddFt4aB-d3y9bv_lW) it's possible see the relationships between them.

 ![IMAGE: microservices_general_relationship](./img/system_overview/microservices_general_relationship.png)